DYW - Shetland

 • Aptitude test: Can include numeracy skills, a verbal test, literacy skills, reasoning tests and more.

-• Behavioural tests: There are several different tests depending on the job you are applying for, including personality questionnaires, motivation tests and leadership tests.
+• Behavioral tests: There are several different tests depending on the job you are applying for, including personality questionnaires, motivation tests and leadership tests.

 GET IN TOUCH | ABOUT US